 Talk is an essential component of the processes of reading and interpreting texts, as well as producing them.
 This is why talk is the cornerstone of the English Language Arts program.

 Students collaborate with peers and teacher through talk for a variety of purpose.
 As well, the role of exploratory talk where students have opportunities to sort out their thoughts and make sense of new learning, is a key component of this competency.
 This is "Talk to learn".

 What students are talking about, how they talk and the purpose for the talk determines the degree to which talk supports learning.
 If teachers want students to be effective and successful when using talk in classroom activities, they need to teach, guide and scaffold productive talk.

 In the following video clip, we go inside a Cycle 2 classroom, to see how Maureen Bowers helps her students gain a deeper understanding of texts through the use of talk.

-You can find the required contexts, or situations that call upon the Talk competency in each English Language Arts program, together with the Progression of Learning documents for elementary and secondary.
+You can find the required contexts, or situations that call upon the Talk competency in the Elementary English Language Arts program and in the Progression of Learning document.

 In this section of the website you will find information and ideas for supporting effective classroom talk.

 Zwiers, J. & Crawford, M. (2011).
 Academic Conversations: Classroom Talk That Fosters Critical Thinking and Content Understandings.
 Portland, ME: Stenhouse Publishers.